-- Contribute to a rigorous and inspirational, knowledge rich curriculum. - Engage with an evidence and research based approach to curriculum development that puts your department at the forefront of innovative curriculum design. - To contribute to the curriculum to ensure that it meets the needs of all students including SEND, gifted and talented and EAL students. - Work with the head of department to ensure that GCSE and exam courses are planned in line with exam specifications. - Be accountable for student progress in your classes, ensuring that every student achieves better results in line with, or better than, national expectations. - Track student progress and make intelligent use of assessment to identify underperformance, plan appropriate support and achieve excellent outcomes for our students. - Predict student outcomes as required. - Monitor student progress through formative and summative assessment and ensure assessment records are kept at a departmental level. - Participate in a range of intervention strategies are in place to respond to underachievement and to promote best possible outcomes for all students.
+- Lead and develop a rigorous and inspirational, knowledge rich curriculum. - Pursue an evidence and research based approach to curriculum development that puts your department at the forefront of innovative curriculum design. - To develop the curriculum to ensure that it meets the needs of all students including SEND, gifted and talented and EAL students. - Develop and maintain curriculum maps clearly outlining intent and implementation. - Ensure that GCSE and exam courses are planned in line with exam specifications. - Be accountable for student progress across the school at all key stages, ensuring that every student achieves better results in line with, or better than, national expectations.

+- Track student progress and make intelligent use of data to identify underperformance, plan appropriate support and achieve excellent outcomes for our students. - Predict student outcomes as required. - Monitor student progress through formative and summative assessment and ensure assessment records are kept at a departmental level. - Ensure a range of intervention strategies are in place to respond to underachievement and to promote best possible outcomes for all students.